A SYMBOL THAT REPRESENTS OUR BRAND WORLDWIDE

 1. WWF PANDA ICON

-In online usages, the WWF Logo does not need to be used.
-The Panda Icon (without the WWF initials) can be used as long as the account handle features ‘WWF’ in its name.
+In online contexts, the panda icon can be used instead of the full WWF logo as long as the account handle (your unique online public identifier) features ‘WWF’ in its name.

 2. COUNTRY IDENTIFIER

-In many cases, the country is identified by the name of the account, so a country identifier is not needed.
+In many cases, the country is identified by the name of the account, meaning that a “country identifier” (i.e. the name of the country sitting underneath the WWF logo) is not needed.